-With the ignition on, push and hold the TRIP button for over one second to reset.
+With the ignition on, push and hold the TRIP button for over two seconds to reset trip information.

 Exit Trip

 To exit the Trip function, wait until all the values have been displayed or hold the MENU button for longer than one second.